-If dry socket occurs, contact the dentist or surgeon who removed the tooth for a follow-up appointment.
+If dry socket occurs, a person should contact the dentist or surgeon who removed the tooth for a follow-up appointment.

 Permanent numbing of the jaw

-The wisdom teeth are close to nerves that can be injured during a removal.
-An injury may lead to paresthesia, which is the numbing of the lower jaw, lip, and tongue.
+The wisdom teeth are close to nerves that can be injured during removal.
+An injury may lead to paresthesia, which refers to the numbing of the lower jaw, lip, and tongue.

 The risk of permanent numbing is very low.
-A person may experience temporary numbing for several weeks or months, which can make eating and drinking more difficult.
+However, a person may experience temporary numbing for several weeks or months, which can make eating and drinking difficult.

-If numbness lasts for longer than a few months, contact the dentist or surgeon.
+If the numbness lasts for longer than a few months, it is important to contact the dentist or surgeon.

-If no complications arise, the tooth socket will heal completely.
+If no complications arise, the tooth socket should heal within approximately 2 weeks.

-If complications do arise, contact the doctor or dentist who performed the removal for a follow-up appointment.
+If complications do arise, the person should contact the doctor or dentist who performed the removal for a follow-up appointment.